-- The child's parents, a representative of the school, a local authority SEND Officer, a health service representative and a local authority social care representative must be invited and given at least two weeks' notice of the date of the meeting.
-Other individuals relevant to the review should also be invited. - The school will seek advice and information about the child prior to the meeting from all parties invited, and SEND any advice and information gathered to all those invited at least two weeks before the meeting. - The meeting must focus on the child's progress towards achieving the outcomes specified in the EHC plan, and on what changes might need to be made to the support that is provided to help them achieve those outcomes, or whether changes are needed to the outcomes themselves.
-Children and parents will be supported to engage fully in the review meeting. - The school will prepare and SEND a report of the meeting to everyone invited within two weeks of the meeting.
+- The child's parents/carers, a representative of the school, a local authority SEN Officer, a health service representative and a local authority social care representative must be invited and given at least two weeks' notice of the date of the meeting.
+Other individuals relevant to the review should also be invited. - The school will seek advice and information about the child prior to the meeting from all parties invited, and send any advice and information gathered to all those invited at least two weeks before the meeting. - The meeting must focus on the child's progress towards achieving the outcomes specified in the EHC plan, and on what changes might need to be made to the support that is provided to help them achieve those outcomes, or whether changes are needed to the outcomes themselves.
+Children and parents/carers will be supported to engage fully in the review meeting. - The school will prepare and send a report of the meeting to everyone invited within two weeks of the meeting.
 The report must set out recommendations on any amendments required to the EHC plan, and should refer to any difference between the school or other recommendations and those of others attending the meeting.

-The governing body will publish information on the school's website about the implementation of the governing body's policy for children with SEND.
-The school's Local Offer will also link to the Local Authority's Local Offer, so that parents are aware of services that are available to support their children.
+The governing body will publish information on the school's website about the implementation of the governing body's policy for children with SEN and how we manage SEND at St. Julian's.
+We do not publish the annual SEN report to governors on our website however, as due to small cohorts individual children could be identified.
+The school's Information on SEN will also link to the Local Authority's Local Offer, so that parents/carers are aware of services that are available to support their children.

-The effectiveness of the policy can be assessed by analysing child progress, eliciting the views of staff, parents and child's, and reviewing the record keeping procedures.
-The SEND Governor will have a key role within this process, alongside the Head Teacher.
+The effectiveness of the policy can be assessed by analysing child progress, eliciting the views of staff, parents/carers and child's, and reviewing the record keeping procedures.
+The SEN Governor will have a key role within this process, alongside the Head Teacher.
 The policy will be re-visited biannually